ivkalita/web-game/doc/api.md

 ### ExitGame
-This method allows the user to exit from the game.
-Below you can see method signature.
+This method allows the user to exit the game.
+Its signature is shown below.
 ```c++
 Response ExitGame(UserInfo user, GameInfoAll game)
 ```